-Basis of Rates Tables
+Basis of rates tables

-- Basis of Rates - June 1, 2013, Loss Costs
+- Basis of Rates - July 1, 2023, Loss Costs

-- Basis of Rates - June 1, 2012, Loss Costs
+- Basis of Rates - July 1, 2022, Loss Costs

-- Basis of Rates - June 1, 2013, Relativities
+- Basis of Rates - July 1, 2019, Relativities

-- Basis of Rates - June 1, 2011, Relativities
+- Basis of Rates - July 1, 2018, Relativities

 Texas employers are assigned one or more classifications based on the type of business.
-Each employee´s payroll is then assigned to the appropriate classification.
+Each employee’s payroll is then assigned to the appropriate classification.
 The total payroll for each classification is then multiplied by the company's rate for that classification (rate per $100 payroll) to determine premium.
-The employer´s basic premium is the sum of the individual classification premiums.
+The employer’s basic premium is the sum of the individual classification premiums.

 The Texas classifications may differ significantly from those used in other states because they are specific to Texas businesses.
 Companies must use Texas classifications, but the rates for the individual classifications differ from one company to another.

-To determine the rate for a specific classification, you multiply the relativity by the deviation factor for a specific company or multiply the loss cost by the LCM for a specific company.
-For example, the June 1, 2011, relativity for Code 5551 (Roofing) is 17.96.
-If a company files a deviation factor of .95, then the rate for Code 5551 using relativities is 17.06 (17.96 X .95 = 17.06) per $100 payroll.
-The June 1, 2012, loss cost for Code 5551 (Roofing) is 7.25.
-If a company files an LCM of 1.50, then the rate for Code 5551 using the loss cost is 10.88 (7.25 X 1.50 = 10.88) per $100 payroll.
+To determine the rate for a specific classification, you multiply the loss cost by the LCM for a specific company.
+For example, the July 1, 2023, loss cost for Code 5551 (Roofing) is 2.86.
+If a company files an LCM of 1.50, then the rate for Code 5551 is 4.29 (2.86 X 1.50 = 4.29) per $100 payroll.